lc00/wiki-experiment/BDD.md

     * Cover edge cases
 * Parameterized test: Wrapping the `it` in a function that gets called with multiple inputs
 * Scenario: Different execution path for the same feature

+### Discovering Scenarios

+Would the outcome of the user operation be different if:

+* The system is in a different state
+* If some of the systems you need to interact with
+    * Don't respond quickly or return an error
+    * Return different valid responses
+* If the user
+    * Performs a different action before the current one
+    * Has different credentials
+    * Enters incorrect information

+For each each feature, there should only be one action that is the same across scenarios.

+### Discovering Tests Within a Scenario

+* What's the new state of the system
+* What's the response of the system to the user
+* Which set of actions are available to the user in the new state
+* What possible interactions are there with other systems
+* Other side-effects

+### Sinon

+* `.callsArgWithAsync(indexOfCallbackFunction, argument1ToSendToCallback, argument2ToSendToCallback)`
+* `chai-as-promised` adds `.eventually` to test for promises